-Aqueous radioactive waste that is produced in clinical and laboratory settings should be disposed of by pouring down designated sinks or sluices and flushing with a copious amount of water.
-Such sinks and sluices should be identified by notices indicating that they may be used for this purpose.
+Aqueous radioactive waste that is produced in clinical and laboratory settings should be stored wherever possible until out of scope.
+Alternatively, if storage is not possible, should be disposed of by pouring down designated sinks or sluices and flushing with a copious amount of water.
+Such sinks, pipes and sluices should be identified by notices indicating that they may be used for this purpose.